SoftwareDefinedBuildings/smap/python/doc/install.rst

-The three core pieces of sMAP (sources, the archiver, and powerdb2) can be installed separately and in different places, depending on the needs .
+The three core pieces of sMAP (sources, the archiver, and powerdb2) can be installed separately and in different places, depending on the needs of the user.
 For instance, the archiver is frequently placed in a datacenter or on a machine with sufficient resources, whereas sMAP sources are placed on low-power embedded devices close to the instrumentation they access.